C-Chads/MyLittle6502/README.md

 * Fixed decimal mode adc and sbc
 * Fixed exec6502 possibly executing many billions more instructions than desired.
 * Fixed documentation
+* Fixed overflow calculation (I believe) for decimal mode.
+The V flag is undocumented, and its value is pretty much useless, but I believe it is correct.
+I have yet to run the test code from http://www.6502.org/tutorials/decimal_mode.html#A but it is a TODO.